The Icicle Works (album)

-The Icicle Works (titled Icicle Works in the United States) is the eponymous debut album by The Icicle Works.
+The Icicle Works (titled Icicle Works in the United States) is the debut album by The Icicle Works.
 The album was released in 1984 and charted at number 24 in the UK and number 40 in the US.

 The original 1984 issue features different track listings and cover artwork in the UK, in the US, and in Canada.
 The US version of the album has a remixed and re-titled version of "Birds Fly (Whisper to a Scream)".
 The US remix does not include the female spoken introduction heard on the UK mix.
 The US album was released by Arista Records.

 In 2006, Beggars Banquet Records issued both a 2-CD and a limited edition 3-CD expanded edition of The Icicle Works.
 Disc 1 consists of the original album in its entirety, in the UK configuration.
 Disc 2 features a selection of b-sides, radio sessions, and remixes, as well as one live track.
 On the 3-CD edition, the first 10 tracks of disc 3 consist of "radio session" versions of the songs from the original UK Icicle Works album; they are presented in the original UK album sequence.
 Disc 3 then concludes with a previously released b-side, and a previously unreleased album outtake.